gardener/dependency-watchdog/docs/concepts/prober.md

 1. Cluster is marked for deletion.
 2. Hibernation has been enabled for the cluster.
 3. There is an ongoing seed migration for this cluster.
+4. If a new cluster is created with no workers.
+5. If an update is made to the cluster by removing all workers (in other words making it worker-less).

 If none of the above conditions are true and there is no existing probe for this cluster then a new probe will be created, registered and started.